 Only two clients have brought formal proceedings related to Narayan’s and Bae’s actions and in connection with the Subject Investments, both of which proceedings have been resolved.
 One client initiated an arbitration with FINRA that was settled and dismissed with prejudice of all claims asserted in March 2017.
 In the other instance, a former client filed two civil actions based to the same facts that were ultimately settled and dismissed in October 2017.

 RGT Holdings, Inc. has a minority interest (less than 1%) in Five States Energy Capital, LLC (FSEC).
-Charles Thoele also serves on the Board of Advisors of FSEC, for which RGT Holdings III, LLC was given an option to purchase a diminutive share (less than 1%) of FSEC’s general partner, which was exercised.
+Charles Thoele had historically served on the Board of Advisors of FSEC, for which RGT Holdings III, LLC was given an option to purchase a diminutive share (less than 1%) of FSEC’s general partner, which was exercised.
 This creates a potential conflict of interest with some of RGT’s clients, as certain Funds that we manage invest in some of the funds managed by FSEC.